 SEC.
 5. Section 743.4 is added to the Public Utilities Code, to read:

-743.4. (a) Each public utility electrical corporation shall develop, and offer its hourly demand-metered customers, on or before April 30, 2001, the opportunity to participate in, new and expanded demand reduction programs as described in this section.
+743.4. (a) Each public utility electrical corporation shall develop, and offer its hourly demand-metered customers and energy service providers who have aggregated the loads of such customers for purposes of participating in the demand reduction programs described in this section, on or before April 30, 2001, the opportunity to participate in, new and expanded demand reduction programs as described in this section.

-(b) The program required by this subdivision shall be known as the ‘‘Day-Ahead Program.’’
-Customers having demand of 300 kilowatts or more shall have the opportunity to bid in load on a day-ahead basis to provide system load relief during specified hours.
+(b) The program required by this subdivision shall be known as the ‘‘Day-Ahead Reliability Program.’’
+Customers having demand of 300 kilowatts or more and energy service providers who have aggregated the loads of customers for purposes of participating in this program shall have the opportunity to bid in load on a day-ahead basis to provide system load relief during specified hours.
 The Independent System Operator or electrical corporation may specify the amount of load it will accept as a bid, and may limit those bids to a particular geographic area.
 The Independent System Operator may call upon this program when it forecasts the

 system operating reserves to be less than 5 percent for any 2 two-hour period during the next day.
-Participating customers shall be paid an incentive of fifty cents ($0.50) per kilowatt hour for each per kilowatt hour of actual load drop for all accepted bids, with a minimum of two hours per event.
-No penalty may be imposed on customers for not meeting their load drop bid.
+Participating customers and energy service providers shall be paid an incentive of fifty cents ($0.50) per kilowatt hour for each per kilowatt hour of actual load drop for all accepted bids, with a minimum of two hours per event.
+No penalty may be imposed on customers or energy service providers for not meeting their load drop bid.

-(c) r
+(c) The program required by this subdivision shall be known as the ‘‘Day-Ahead Economic Program.’’
+Customers having demand of 300 kilowatts or more and energy service providers who have aggregated the loads of customers for purposes of participating in this program

+shall have the opportunity to bid in load on a day-ahead basis to provide system load relief whenever the system marginal cost is expected to exceed a specified level.
+The Independent System Operator or electrical corporation may specify the amount of load it will accept as a bid, and may limit those bids to a particular geographic area.
+The Independent System Operator may call upon this program when it forecasts the resultant load reduction can reduce system average costs, inclusive of incentives.
+Participating customers and energy service providers shall be paid an incentive equal to the system marginal cost for each per kilowatt hour of actual load drop for all accepted bids with a minimum of two hours per event.
+No penalty may be imposed

+on customers or energy service providers for not meeting their load drop bid.

-(c) The program required by this subdivision shall be known as the ‘‘Day-Of Program.’’
-Customers with greater than 300 kilowatt demand shall have the opportunity to bid in load on a day-of basis to provide system load relief during specified hours.
+(d) The program required by this subdivision shall be known as the ‘‘Day-Of Program.’’
+Customers with greater than 300 kilowatt demand and energy service providers who have

+aggregated the loads of customers for purposes of participating in this program shall have the opportunity to bid in load on a day-of basis to provide system load relief during specified hours.
 The Independent System Operator may call upon this program when it forecasts the operating reserves to be less than 3 percent for the hours it anticipates calling for the curtailment.
 Incentives shall be paid at seventy-five cents ($0.75) per kilowatt hour for each kilowatt hour of actual load drop for all accepted bids, with a minimum of two hours per event.
-No penalty may be imposed on customers for not meeting their load drop bid.
+No penalty may be imposed on customers or energy service providers for not meeting their load drop bid.